DUI Attorney in Birmingham, AL

 • Super DUI: If convicted of any DUI offense with 0.15% BAC or higher, the court must impost double minimum punishment.

-DUI Under 21 Charges in AL
+Underage DUI Charges in Alabama

 When you are under 21 years old at the time of the traffic stop, you can be charged with a DUI for having a 0.02% or higher BAC or for being impaired by a controlled substance or other drugs.